A Step-by-step Guide to Decorating With Upcycled Cookie Tins

-Today I will show you how to use contact paper to make over all those empty holiday cookie tins you have lying around.
+In this tutorial, I will show you how to use contact paper to repurpose cookie tins into stylish and practical organizing solutions that you can use in your home.

 To start, you need several cookie tins and you want to remove the lids and make sure they are nice and clean.